 Engineering is one of the most in-demand professions in Canada.
-In every industry, be it Manufacturing, Construction, IT or Oil & Gas, engineers are highly sought after.
-According to 'Engineering Labour Market in Canada: Projections to 2020 report,' 95,000 professional engineers are expected to retire by 2020 and given the pandemic’s negative impact on skilled-labor immigration, the deficit is even larger.
+In every industry, be it Manufacturing, Construction, IT, or Oil & Gas, engineers are highly sought after.
+According to 'Engineering Labour Market in Canada: Projections to 2020 report,' 95,000 professional engineers are expected to retire by 2020, and given the pandemic’s negative impact on skilled-labor immigration, the deficit maybe even larger.

 While Canada’s top engineering institutes continue to produce qualified professionals to keep up with the sector’s increasing demand and replace the retiring population, newly graduated engineers lack the professional experience & expertise that many companies require.

 With experience gaps and a retiring population in the job market, finding and retaining engineering talent is becoming difficult for Canadian businesses.
 So how can you hire the top talent you need?
 Here are 4 recruiting tips to help you find your next team member:

 Make your job offer enticing